What is an Evaluation Plan?

 - Contains the details of the outcomes and information obtained during the project.

 - Reports the outcome of the project to the principal investigator of the project, evaluators, and any governing committees.

 There are some common content elements that should be included in an evaluation plan regardless of whether it is classified as formative or summative.
 They are as follows:

 - The project to be evaluated

 - Key evaluation questions

-- Methods used, including collecting and analyzing all the necessary data
+- Notation of methods used, including methods for collecting and analyzing all the necessary data

 - The reports and reviews of the stakeholders and investors directly involved in the project

 - Resources needed to fund and facilitate the project